 Can I combine PowerShift with financing?

 Yes.
-The PowerShift rebate reduces your total project cost.
-If you finance the remaining balance, your loan amount is lower, and your monthly payment is lower.
-For example, if your heat pump installation costs $15,200 and you receive $2,000 in PowerShift rebates, your financed amount is $13,200 instead of $15,200.
+The PowerShift rebate reduces your total project cost before you apply for financing.
+If your installation costs $15,200 and you receive a $550 rebate, your financed amount is $14,650.
 The Cooling Company offers financing options with monthly payments starting at approximately $130 per month for qualified buyers through Service Finance Company.

 Do heat pumps work in Las Vegas summers?

-This is the most common misconception we encounter.
-Modern heat pumps are air conditioners — they use the exact same refrigeration cycle to cool your home.
-The only difference is that a heat pump can reverse the cycle to provide heating in winter, eliminating the need for a separate gas furnace in most applications.
+Modern heat pumps are air conditioners, they use the exact same refrigeration cycle to cool your home.
+The only difference is that a heat pump can reverse the cycle to provide heating in winter.
 A heat pump with a SEER2 rating of 20 will cool your home just as effectively in 115-degree Las Vegas heat as any traditional air conditioner.
-In fact, the variable-speed compressors in high-efficiency heat pumps typically provide more consistent temperatures and better humidity control than single-stage AC units.
 For more details, read our heat pump vs. central AC comparison.

 Get Your PowerShift Rebate Before Funding Runs Out

-The NV Energy PowerShift program is the single most valuable financial incentive available to Las Vegas homeowners upgrading their HVAC systems in 2026.
-With the federal 25C tax credit expired and HEEHR rebates still months away, PowerShift is your best path to reducing the cost of a new heat pump right now.
+The NV Energy PowerShift program is the primary financial incentive available to Las Vegas homeowners upgrading their HVAC systems in 2026.
+With the federal 25C tax credit expired and HEEHR not yet active, PowerShift is your confirmed path to savings on a new heat pump right now.

 The Cooling Company is a registered NV Energy PowerShift participating contractor.
-We handle every step of the rebate process — from the initial load calculation and equipment recommendation to the final rebate application submission.
-Our team installs heat pumps across Las Vegas, Henderson, North Las Vegas, Summerlin, and every community in Southern Nevada.
+We handle every step of the rebate process and install heat pumps across Las Vegas, Henderson, North Las Vegas, Summerlin, and every community in Southern Nevada.

 - Book online to choose a date and time that works for your schedule.